lukasz-lobocki/helper_coding/README.md

 Do the following in the folder with `pyproject.toml`.

-Stop the current virtualenv if active or alternative use `exit` to exit from a Poetry shell session.
-Remove all the files of the current environment of the folder you are in, then reactivate Poetry shell.
+Stop the current virtualenv, if active.
+Alternatively use `exit` to exit from a Poetry shell session.
+Remove all files of the current environment of the folder you are in, then reactivate Poetry shell.

 ```bash
 deactivate \